haskell/haskell-ide-engine/hie-bios/README.md

 ```

 This is useful if you are designing a new build system or the other modes
 fail to setup the correct session for some reason.
-For example, if a project
+For example, this is
-provides a `stack.yaml` file and `cabal.project` file then you might choose
-to write a specific `hie-bios` file to use `stack` or `cabal` to get up
-the environment.

-## Priority

-The targets are searched for in following order.

-1. A specific `hie-bios` file.
-2. An `obelisk` project
-3. A `rule_haskell` project
-4. A `cabal` project
-5. The default cradle which has no specific options.
+how hadrian (GHC's build system) is integrated into HIE.

 ## Relationship with `ghcid`